mmonzer/w-csl/docs/Documentation.md

 ### scr / main / util
 Some tools.
 ### scr / main / xcom
 Web socket and Main Remote.
-TODO : complete
+REMARK : maybe this can be moved into `src/com`?
 ### scr / main / CSLIDSMainClient.java
 JVM entrypoint for the CSL-Client.
 Quite similar to CSL-Server.
 ### scr / main / CSLIDSMainServer.java
 JVM entrypoint for the CSL-Server.
 Quite similar to CSL-Client.
 ### scr / main / KillMosquito.java
-TODO
+TODO : complete

 ## - src / org
 Some downloaded packets.
 TODO : replace by the libraries.